SietseB/GP-Tool-Wheel/readme.md

 ## Installation
 GP Tool Wheel is suited for Blender 3.0 and higher.

-Installation of the add-on is done in the usual way:
+Installation of the add-on is done in the usual Blender way:
 - Download [the latest release](https://github.com/SietseB/GP-Tool-Wheel/releases).
 (Make sure it is a zip file, not automatically unzipped.)
 - In Blender, go to `Edit` > `Preferences...` > `Add-ons`.
 Click on `Install...` and select the zip file.
 - When the stars are in your favour, the add-on appears.
 Activate it.